BobaBoard/boba-components/README.md

 facing website for BobaBoard.

 > [!Important]
-> The current [boba-editor](https://github.com/BobaBoard/boba-editor) repo is being sunsetted.
+> The current [boba-editor](https://github.com/BobaBoard/boba-editor) repo is being sunset.
 We are currently working on it replacement in the [boba-editor-next](https://github.com/essential-randomness/boba-editor-next/) repo.

 [Boba-backend](https://github.com/BobaBoard/boba-backend) provides the server and database for BobaBoard.

+> [!NOTE]
+> The above description of the relationship between bob-components and boba-backend is an "aspirational state" for our repos.
+Te are still working on defining the boundaries between "boba-frontend" and "boba-components", so this may be fuzzy in practice.

 ## Local Development